postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 #### Connect to a clone
 1. From the **Database Lab clone** page under section **Connection info** copy **psql connection string** field contents by clicking the **Copy** button.
     ![Database Lab clone page / psql connection string](/docs/assets/guides/connect-clone-1.png)
 1. Here we assume that you have `psql` installed on your working machine.
-In terminal, type `psql` and paste **psql connection string** field contents.
+In the terminal, type `psql` and paste **psql connection string** field contents.
 Change the database name `DBNAME` parameter, you can always use `postgres` for the initial connection.
 1. Run the command and type the password you've set during the clone creation.
 1. Test established connection by listing tables in the database using `\d`.
     ![Terminal / psql](/docs/assets/guides/connect-clone-2.png)